minprog/programmeren-1/lectures/03 Algorithms/index.md

             return 1;
         }

-    *   We'll use strings for phone numbers, since they might include formatting or be too long for a number.
+    *   We'll need to be careful to make sure that the firstname in `names` matches the first number in `numbers`, and so on.

-    *   Now, if the name at a certain index in the `names` array matches who we're looking for, we'll return the phone number in the `numbers` array, at the same index.
-But that means we need to particularly careful to make sure that each number corresponds to the name at each index, especially if we add or remove names and numbers.
+    *   If the name at a certain index `i` in the `names` array matches who we're looking for, we can return the phone number in the `numbers` array at the same index.

-## Structs

-*   It turns out that we can make our own custom data types called **structs**:
+*   With structs, we can be a little more confident that we won't have human errors in our program:

         #include <cs50.h>
         #include <stdio.h>